***September 21, 2020 update – I was just awarded the title of Kentucky Colonel by the Governor of Kentucky, a tremendous honor!!!

 Go to a spring where cool, crystal-clear water bubbles from under a bank of dew-washed ferns.
 In a consecrated vessel, dip up a little water at the source.
 Follow the stream thru its banks of green moss and wild flowers until it broadens and trickles thru beds of mint growing in aromatic profusion and waving softly in the summer breeze.
 Gather the sweetest and tenderest shoots and gently carry them home.

-Go to the sideboard and select a decanter of Kentucky Bourbon distilled by a master hand, mellowed with age, yet still vigorous and inspiring (JH note: I use Woodford Reserve and enjoy it very much).
+Go to the sideboard and select a decanter of Kentucky Bourbon distilled by a master hand, mellowed with age, yet still vigorous and inspiring (TFD note: I use Woodford Reserve Double Oaked and enjoy it very much).
 An ancestral sugar bowl, a row of silver goblets, some spoons and some ice and you are ready to start.
 Into a canvas bag pound twice as much ice as you think you will need.
 Make it fine as snow, keep it dry and do not allow it to degenerate into slush.

 Into each goblet, put a slightly heaping teaspoonful of granulated sugar, barely cover this with spring water and slightly bruise one mint leaf into this, leaving the spoon in the goblet.
 Then pour elixir from the decanter until the goblets are about one-fourth full.
 Fill the goblets with snowy ice, sprinkling in a small amount of sugar as you fill.
 Wipe the outside of the goblets dry, and embellish copiously with mint.